ICL-COAST/thalassa/README.md

 # Getting Started
 ## Prerequisites
 THALASSA was originally developed using the `gfortran` compiler.
-Compilation of CTHALASSA and MTHALASSA require additional compilers from the GNU compiler collection.
+Compilation of CTHALASSA, MTHALASSA, and PyTHALASSA require additional compilers from the GNU compiler collection.
 Additionally, compilation of MTHALASSA requires a Matlab installation with an activated licence.

 Compilers:
 * `gcc`